alphagov/govwifi-dev-docs/source/documentation/accessing-the-infrastructure.md

 There are 10 databases in total:

-- **Production**
+### Production

 - Admin, MySQL 5.7
-    - 1x Primary in London
+  - Primary in London
 - Sessions, MySQL 5.7
   - Primary in London
   - Replica in London
 - Users, MySQL 8.0
   - Primary in London
   - Replica in London
   - Replica in Dublin

-- **Staging**
+### Staging

 - Admin, MySQL 5.7
   - Primary in London
 - Sessions, MySQL 5.7
   - Primary in London
 - Users, MySQL 8.0
   - Primary in London
   - Replica in Dublin

 To access each one, you will need to use their respective credentials and bastion server.